-Given that AP Calc AB is similar to a college-level course, it becomes pretty challenging and, at times, overwhelming.
-You need to ask yourself if you’re ready to give it your 100%.
+Given that AP Calc AB is similar to a college-level course, it can be very challenging and, for some, overwhelming.
+You need to ask yourself if you’re ready to give it 100%.

 - Is Math a part of your future goals?

-Even though many students take AP Calculus AB to get that pesky core math class out of the way, this subject is rigorous.
-Given that this is one of the core college courses, it is recommended to take it if you want to continue in the field of math or allied subjects.
+Even though many students consider AP Calculus AB to get that pesky core math class out of the way, this subject is rigorous.
+Given that this is one of the core courses for math majors, it is recommended to take it if you want to continue in the field of math or allied subjects.

-- Is Math one of your academic strengths at high school?
+- Is Math one of your academic strengths in high school?

 While being passionate about a subject is essential, it’s also necessary to have an aptitude for it and excel.
-If Math and Precalculus are something you excel at, then AP Calculus AB can be your thing!
+If Math and Precalculus are something you excel at, then AP Calculus AB could be for you.

-Additionally, you could ask your teachers and seniors for past year question papers and course curriculum to help you decide whether Calc AB can work for you.
+Additionally, ask your teachers and seniors for past year course curriculum to help you decide whether Calc AB would be aligned to your abilities.

 Is AP Calculus AB Hard?

-If there’s one question about this subject that pops up now and then, it is that, How hard is AP Calculus AB?
+If there’s one question about this subject that pops up now and then, it is, How hard is AP Calculus AB?
 AP Calculus AB can be tricky to pass, with only 56.4% of test-takers scoring a 3 or higher in the last three years.
-That’s because it requires intensive knowledge and practice of Integral and Differential Calculus, which students often find difficult to do while studying at home.
-This is not to say that self-studying for AP Calculus AB is inefficient!
-It is recommended that if students can supplement their self-studying sessions with external help like AP classes and online courses, their chances of succeeding increase exponentially.
+That’s because it requires intensive knowledge and practice of Integral and Differential Calculus, which students often find challenging.
+Because of the difficulty level, students who supplement their AP classes with self-study and supplemental online courses, increase their chances of succeeding exponentially.

 Let’s look at a few other things to help you get a sense of how easy or difficult AP Calc AB might be: